drogonframework/drogon/examples/jsonstore/README.md

 #### /{token}

-Creates a new JSON object associated with the token
+Create a new JSON object associated with the token

 * **method**: POST
 * **URL params**: None